Sant Joan in Barcelona: What's Celebrated and the Best Plans for night

 Sant Joan FAQ

-The Revetlla de Sant Joan is celebrated on the night of Tuesday 23 June into Wednesday 24 June 2026.
-The 24th is a public holiday in Catalonia.
+The Revetlla de Sant Joan is celebrated on the night of Wednesday 23 June into Thursday 24 June 2027.
+The 24th is a public holiday in Catalonia, which is why locals stay out until sunrise.

 Is Sant Joan night free?
 Do I need tickets?

 Completely free.
 No tickets, no wristbands, no registration.
-The whole city celebrates simultaneously — you just go out into the street, the beach or the neighbourhood verbena and join in.
+The whole city celebrates simultaneously — you just go out into the street, the beach, or the neighborhood verbena and join in.
+It's one of the most generous festivals in Europe.

 Where's the best place to celebrate Sant Joan in Barcelona?

-The beaches of Barceloneta, Bogatell and Mar Bella are the most iconic — biggest crowds, longest party, fireworks over the sea.
-Neighbourhood verbenas in Gràcia, El Born or Sant Antoni offer a calmer, more local experience with the same tradition.
-Both are worth doing once.
+The beaches of Barceloneta, Bogatell, and Mar Bella are the most iconic — biggest crowds, longest party, fireworks over the sea.
+Neighborhood verbenas in Gràcia, El Born, or Sant Antoni offer a calmer, more local experience with the same tradition.
+The smartest plan?
+Do both: verbena first, beach for the fireworks at midnight.

 What should I eat and drink on Sant Joan?

-Coca de Sant Joan — a sweet flat cake with candied fruit, pine nuts and often cream — and cava, the Catalan sparkling wine.
+Coca de Sant Joan — a sweet flat cake with candied fruit, pine nuts, and often cream — and cava, the Catalan sparkling wine.
 It's the traditional pairing, and pretty much non-negotiable on Sant Joan night.
+Pair it with a Catalan dinner earlier in the evening for the full experience.

 Is Sant Joan safe in Barcelona?